CosmosOS/Cosmos/Docs/Directories.md

 #### \Source2\VSIP

 Contains the code for the integration with Visual Studio.
-Adds support for the Cosmos Kernel project tipe, and custom build steps.
+Adds support for the Cosmos Kernel project type, and custom build steps.

 #### \Source\<insert name here>.Tests